 In order to make a competitive application to a Russell Group University, year 11 students need to achieve 5 grade 8 or 9 at GCSE and these should include English and Mathematics.
-The remaining grade 8 or 9s should come from the following subjects: Physics, Chemistry, Biology, History, Geography, Music or PRE.
+The remaining grade 8 or 9s should come from the following subjects: Physics, Chemistry, Biology, History or Geography.
 In order to prepare students for the application process, year 11 students are invited to attend a presentation from the Oxbridge Schools Liaison Officer who regularly visits Purbeck School.
 At the end of year 11, students are supported with applying for places at the summer schools held at Russell Group Universities through July and August.

 During term time we offer the students the opportunity to join the school debating society.
 This activity can really enhance students’ confidence and promote personal growth.
 In the past, our students have had enormous success competing against a number of schools across the south west region on numerous occasions beating both private and grammar school students.

 Students need to research their A Level choices very carefully.
 It may be surprising to learn that the correct A Level to choose for a particular career path is not always obvious.
 For example most Russell Group Universities do not require A Level Law to study Law, likewise Economics.
 We advise our academically able students to consider the most academically rigorous A Level choices such as Mathematics, Further Mathematics, Physics, Chemistry, Biology, English, History or Geography.
 We also make it clear to students that it is advisable to research the course they are interested in and see what the entry requirements are, prior to opting for their A Level courses.
 All Russell Group universities have excellent websites and admissions tutors that are able to help students with their enquiries.